-- Imagine that you are pulling

-the weight of the box

-the weight of the box

-- the box

-- the total force that resists the motion of the box

-- 4. Is greater than the total force that resists the motion of the box

-- 5. Is greater than either the weight of the box of the total force that resists its motion.
+- 1. Has the same magnitude as the weight of the box - 2.
+Is greater than the weight of the box - the total force that resists the motion of the box - 4.
+Is greater than the total force that resists the motion of the box - 5.
+Is greater than either the weight of the box of the total force that resists its motion.